danReynolds/loon/architecture.md

 ```

 Each node in the tree is a path segment which contains the paths to its direct children as well as a `__values` key which stores all the values at that node.

-Accessing data from the store involves walking down the given path and returning its associated value in the document [ValueStore].

 ## Reactivity Layer